EmilioGall/findanest-frontend/README.md

     // Use patient data to populate the consultation calendar });
 ```
 ## Milestones

-### Milestone 1
+Milestone 1

-Create a reusable component containing a search bar and a calendar for patients to book appointments.
+- Create a reusable component containing a search bar and a calendar for users to search for apartments.

-### Milestone 2
+Milestone 2

-Integrate the Patient API to fetch patient information and populate the consultation calendar.
+- Integrate the Apartment API to fetch apartment information and populate the search results page.

-### Milestone 3
+Milestone 3

-Implement functionality that triggers an API call whenever a patient searches for an anesthesiologist, returning a list of available options.
+- Implement functionality that triggers an API call whenever a user searches for an apartment, returning a list of available options.

-### Milestone 4
+Milestone 4

-Update the consultation calendar in real-time whenever an anesthesiologist schedules or cancels a consultation.
+- Update the search results page in real-time whenever an apartment's availability changes or when a new apartment is added.

-### Bonus 1
-Integrate with existing PMS systems for seamless data transfer.

-### Bonus 2
-Implement advanced search filters for patients to narrow down their search results.

-### Bonus 3
-Add a notification system for patients to receive reminders about upcoming consultations.

 ## Contributing